Sign up for our newsletter to see new photos, tips, new products, and posts. Do not worry, we will never spam you.

 The technical name of the sunfish family is Centrar-chidae, meaning “nest builders.”
 The males of each species construct a nest, guard the eggs against predators, and guard the fry until they leave the nest.

 The sunfish family includes three major groups: true sunfish, crappies, and black bass.
-Fliers, rock bass and Sacramento perch also belong to the sun-
+Fliers, rock bass and Sacramento perch also belong to the sunfish family.

 SUNFISH.
 This group of Panfish includes members of the genus Lepomis.
 Their bright, colorful appearance accounts for the name “sunfish.”